Singapore

 Although its history stretches back millennia, modern Singapore was founded in 1819 by Sir Stamford Raffles as a trading post of the British Empire.
 In 1867, the colonies in East Asia were reorganised and Singapore came under the direct control of Britain as part of the Straits Settlements.
 During the Second World War, Singapore was occupied by Japan in 1942 but returned to British control as a separate crown colony following Japan’s surrender in 1945.
 Singapore gained self-governance in 1959, and in 1963 became part of the new federation of Malaysia, alongside Malaya, North Borneo, and Sarawak.
 Ideological differences led to Singapore being expelled from the federation two years later, thereby becoming an independent country.

-I visited Singapore first time in 1981 on my way to the Philipines, Noumea and Fiji.
+I visited Singapore first time in 1981 on my way to the Philippines, Noumea and Fiji.
 Later in 1989 on my way to Australia, and in 1993 on the way back from Tokyo.
+My last visit was just a transfer in the airport, but every time a new larger terminal – what a difference from the old Changi airport!

 February 1993 – Singapore City